 Insulated hot water pipes!
 This way, when you draw hot water at the kitchen sink, and then draw some more, say about 30 minutes later, you won't have to wait until the water warms up again.

 Ditch the garden tub/jacussi, unless you want it.
+(Unless of course you want a garden in the bathroom!)
 This space could be used instead for an extra linen closet.

 Taller lavatories in bathroom.
 This is a lot easier on one's back.
 The kids can use stools.